meilof/pysnark/README.md

 Features:

 * Pure Python 3.*; libsnark and qaptools backends supported on Windows/Linux/Mac OS
+* Can be used in combination with snarkjs as a drop-in replacement for circom
 * Automatically produce Solidity smart contracts
 * Automatically produce snarkjs circuit+witness or verification key+proof+public values
 * Automatically produce [zkinterface](https://github.com/QED-it/zkinterface) file for computation